Cannonball Run II: Production

-Jaclyn Smith was originally meant to be the female lead but dropped out.
-Needham said that Smith was worried about his improvisational style: "I think she was scared to death to be up there against Burt and Dom.
+Jaclyn Smith was originally meant to be the female lead Veronica but dropped out.
+Hal Needham said that Smith was worried about his improvisational style: "I think she was scared to death to be up there against Burt and Dom.
 I don't want someone on the set that's gonna be that scared.
 So we went somewhere else".
-She was replaced by Shirley Maclaine.
+She was replaced by Shirley MacLaine.

-Frank Sinatra agreed to do a cameo at the suggestion of Davis and Martin.
-Needham wrote three versions of the script for him: one where he would work a week, two days, or a day.
+Frank Sinatra agreed to do a cameo at the suggestion of Sammy Davis Jr. and Dean Martin.
+Needham wrote three versions of the script for him, ones where he would either work a week, two days, or a day.
 He picked the latter.
 He was paid $30,000 which he donated to charity.
 It was the first film he had made in three years and the first time he had reunited with Rat Pack members professionally or personally in three years.
 Needham says he turned up half an hour early and did his scene with minimal fuss.

 Part of the film was shot near Tucson, Arizona.
 To show the momentum of the race, the producers commissioned Ralph Bakshi to animate a cartoon sequence for the finale.

 Reception

 Box office

+The film opened in Japan on December 17, 1983, and grossed $846,676 from 22 theatres in five cities in its first two days.
+It went on to be the second-highest-grossing foreign film of 1984 (along with Jackie Chan's Project A at number three), grossing ¥2.96 billion.

-In North America, after the tenth-highest 1984 opening weekend of US$8.3 million, Cannonball Run II slowed down, becoming the 32nd-most popular 1984 film at the American and Canada box office with a total lifetime gross of US$28 million, less than half that of the first Cannonball Run.
+In the United States and Canada, after the tenth-highest 1984 opening weekend of US$8.3 million, Cannonball Run II slowed down, becoming the 32nd-most popular 1984 film at the American and Canada box office with a total lifetime gross of US$28 million, less than half that of the first Cannonball Run.
 According to one review of the film, Cannonball Run II still turned a healthy profit, and the reviewer attributed the film's financial success to preselling.